 Editor’s note: This guide builds on the tips from our transactional email guide that covers both content and technical best practices that apply to all of your transactional emails.
 It’s a great primer for transactional email in general and will help make sure you get the most value from this guide too.

 Password reset emails are probably the most ubiquitous kind of emails in the world.
-It’s virtually impossible to build a software application without an email notification for resetting a password.
-In a way, this fact is exactly what makes the design and content of a password reset email tricky.
-They’re so common that they’re easy to take for granted, but there are quite a few subtle details that can influence whether your password reset emails are great or not so great.
+It’s virtually impossible to build a software application without an email notification for a forgotten password.
+In a way, this fact is exactly what makes the design and content of a reset password email tricky.
+They’re so common that they’re easy to take for granted, but there are quite a few subtle details that can influence whether your forgot password emails are great — or confusing.

 A note on technical considerations #